Danesfield House: History

 The house is located on the site of a large multivallate hillfort known as Danesfield Camp, which originally had ramparts to north, east and west.
 Chalk cliffs to the south form a roughly rectangular plateau.
-Antiquarian Thomas Langley reported in 1797 that the site was a Danish encampment (hence "Danes-field"), but that interpretation was challenged by later finds of artefacts from the Neolithic, Bronze and Iron Ages.
+Antiquarian Thomas Langley reported in 1797, that the site was a Danish encampment (hence "Danes-field"), but that interpretation was challenged by later finds of artefacts from the Neolithic, Bronze and Iron Ages.
 Medmenham Camp, a slight univallate hillfort, lies about 1 km to the west.
-Both are scheduled ancient monuments.
+Both are scheduled monuments.

 The estate was acquired by Edmund Medlycott in 1664.
 He and his family occupied a farmhouse here, known as Medlycotts.
 The house was rented to Mrs Morton in 1725.
 Her son, John Morton, was a barrister and became Attorney-General to Queen Charlotte and Chief Justice of Chester (1762–1780).
 He also sat as Member of Parliament for Abingdon (1747–1770), New Romney (1770–1774) and Wigan (1775–1780).
 He acquired the estate's freehold in 1750, and later added extra land.
 He also bought the ruins of nearby Medmenham Abbey in 1778.
 He had the existing house demolished and built a new one which he named Danesfield.
 This house stood to the north of the prehistoric ramparts.

 Morton's widow sold the estate to Robert Scott of Wimpole Street in 1787.
 Scott rebuilt the house in a typical Georgian classical style.
 The estate eventually passed to his nephew, Charles Robert Scott-Murray, MP for Buckinghamshire from 1841 to 1845.
 After he converted to Catholicism in 1845, he added a chapel to the house, one of the last designs by Augustus Pugin.
 Scott-Murray died in August 1882.

 The house was let for a period.
 In the spring of 1894, Danesfield House was rented by Mrs. William Kissam Vanderbilt (Alva Belmont), mother of Consuelo Vanderbilt, the future Duchess of Marlborough, after a cruise in the Mediterranean aboard the Vanderbilt yacht Valiant ended abruptly and Mrs. Vanderbilt began considering divorce.
 The property was sold in 1897 to Robert William Hudson, son and heir of Victorian soap entrepreneur Robert Spear Hudson.